khulnasoft/AiKit/docs/overview/one_liners/trace.rst

 corresponding function call with the specified inputs before we use the traced function.

-Instead of compiling functions before using them, Ivy also allows you to trace the function dynamically.
+Instead of compiling functions before using them, Aikit also allows you to trace the function dynamically.
 This can be done by passing only the function to the trace method and not including the function arguments.
 In this case, the output will be a ``LazyGraph`` instead of a ``Graph`` instance.
 When this ``LazyGraph`` object is first invoked with